 In addition to creating a default file structure for a data analysis project, wflow_start() also initializes the project development history: it creates a Git repository, and commits the files and directories to this repository.
 This is all done behind the scenes so no familiarity with Git is needed.
 We give more details about the Git repository in the \textit{Implementation} section below.

 In some cases, a user will have an existing project (with files that may or may not be tracked by Git), and would like to incorporate workflowr into the project---wflow_start() also easily accommodates this scenario, with additional arguments to control how the workflowr files are added to the existing project.
-See the package vignette, ``Migrating an existing project to use workflowr,'' for more details; it can be accessed by running vignette("wflow-03-migrating") after loading the workflowr package in R.
+See the package vignette, ``Migrating an existing project to use workflowr,'' for more details; it can be accessed by running \texttt{vignette("wflow-03-migrating")} after loading the workflowr package in R.

 Finally, wflow_start() changes R’s working directory to the root of the project directory.
 Although this is a simple step, it is important for correctly resolving file paths.
 Forgetting to change the working directory is a very common source of errors in data analyses.